-Sterilisation is more than 99.5% effective depending on the method used.
+Sterilisation is more than 99.5% effective at preventing any future pregnancies depending on the method used.

 There are a few types of sterilisation procedures women can have and they all involve blocking the fallopian tubes so that sperm cannot travel up to meet the egg and start a pregnancy.